 For the crust:

-1/2 cup crushed, unsalted almonds (crush to fine crumbs using a food processor, blender, or just mortar and pestle)
+- ½ cup crushed, unsalted almonds (crush to fine crumbs using a food processor, blender, or just a mortar and pestle)

 For the filling:

-2 medium-sized summer squashes, sliced thinly in approx. 1/8″ slices
+- 2 medium-sized avocado squashes, sliced thinly in approx. ⅛″ slices

 2. In a large bowl, mix together the crushed almonds, flour, and salt.

-3. Cut in the cold butter until the butter crumbs about the size of a pea.
+3. Cut in the cold butter until the butter crumbs are all about the size of a pea.

-4. Add in a little cold water at a time until you can form the dough into a ball.
+4. Add in a little cold water at a time until you can form the dough into balls.

 5. Mold the dough into four balls, cover them with plastic, and let them chill in the refrigerator for 10-15 minutes.

-6. In a small bowl, mix the squash slices with olive oil and salt and pepper.
+6. Meanwhile, mix the squash slices in a small bowl with olive oil, salt, and pepper.